sdAb anti-ALFA

 Read more

-The ALFA tag is a novel, rationally designed epitope tag (SRLEEELRRRLTE) and is part of the proprietary technology of NanoTag.
-In contrast to most conventional epitope tags, the ALFA tag was developed based on rational considerations, which enabled us to equip it with desired features (learn more about the ALFA system here).
-The ALFA tag, in combination with three sdAbs, offers a unique platform to employ a single epitope tag in virtually all biochemical and biomedical applications.
+The ALFA-tag is a novel, rationally designed epitope tag (SRLEEELRRRLTE) and is part of the proprietary technology of NanoTag.
+In contrast to most conventional epitope tags, the ALFA-tag was developed based on rational considerations, which enabled us to equip it with desired features (learn more about the ALFA system here).
+The ALFA-tag, in combination with three sdAbs, offers a unique platform to employ a single epitope tag in virtually all biochemical and biomedical applications.
 A full characterization of the system can be found in an open source article published in Nat.
 Commun. in 2019.

 Variations: